Gastro-Oesophageal Reflux Disease

 - Any patient >55yrs with weight loss and upper abdominal pain, dyspepsia, or reflux

-24hr pH monitoring is the gold standard in the diagnosis of reflux and is required for patients in whom medical treatment fails and surgery is being considered.
+24hr pH monitoring is the gold standard in the diagnosis of GORD and is required for patients in whom medical treatment fails and surgery is being considered.
 It should be combined with oesophageal manometry to exclude oesophageal dysmotility (which would cause many surgeons to tailor their operative approach or avoid surgery).

 pH Monitoring Studies

 pH monitoring studies assess various criteria such as the amount of time acid is present in the oesophagus and the correlation between the presence of acid and the patient’s symptoms.

 This produces an algorithmic score called the DeMeester score and can help determine a patient’s symptom / reflux correlation

 All patients with gastro-oesophageal reflux disease should be advised to take conservative steps in its management, including avoiding known precipitants (alcohol, coffee, fatty foods), weight loss, and smoking cessation.